carbonplan/research/articles/cdr-verification-explainer/index.md

 ### 02 — Uncertainty type

 The second dimension we considered was the type of unknown underlying a given quantification uncertainty.
-We identified three uncertainty types which we think provide intuition about the kinds of efforts needed to reduce uncertainty over time.
+We identified three uncertainty types that we think provide intuition about the kinds of efforts needed to reduce uncertainty over time.

 Execution uncertainties relate to the execution or operation of a project, its reporting, or its calculations.
 In most cases, execution uncertainty pertains to how well we know what was done — for example, how many tons of macroalgae grew or how much CO₂ was injected for geologic storage?
 These drivers of uncertainty can often be mitigated through careful deployment of existing tools and practices.